 About Annapurna Base Camp Trek

-Annapurna Base Camp Trek 14 days begins with a short drive to Nayapul, the starting point of the trek.
+Our 14 days trek to the base camp of Mount Annapurna begins with a short drive to Nayapul, the starting point of the trek.
 From here, the trail moves through lush green foothills and culturally rich villages.
-Colorful prayer flags, chortens, ancient artistic monasteries, and stupas add divine power to the surrounding and bless you for a successful journey.
+Colourful prayer flags, chortens, ancient artistic monasteries, and stupas add divine power to the surroundings and bless you for a successful journey.
 As the elevation increases the breath-taking landscape thrill you to the bone.
 Gurungs, Magars, and Thakalis are the main ethnic groups that reside in the villages.
 They practice Hinduism and Buddhism.
-The simple yet fulfilling life of the locals will not make you live in the palace.
-Hundreds of years old culture and tradition passed by their ancestors are still in practice.
+The simple yet fulfilling life of the locals will not make you leave the place.
+Hundreds of years old culture and traditions passed by their ancestors are still in practice.

 The most interesting thing about Mt.
-Annapurna is that it is the first 8,000 meters above the mountain that have been climbed in Nepal.
-In 1950, a French team has made history by climbing Mount Annapurna.
-Annapurna Base Camp Trek offers thrilling views of Annapurna I (8,091 m), Annapurna II (7,937 m), Annapurna III (7,555 m), Annapurna IV (7,525 m), Annapurna South (7,219 m), Mt.
+Annapurna is that it is the first mountain peak above 8,000 meters that have been climbed in Nepal.
+In 1950, a French team made history by climbing Mount Annapurna.
+The trek to its base camp offers thrilling views of Annapurna I (8,091 m), Annapurna II (7,937 m), Annapurna III (7,555 m), Annapurna IV (7,525 m), Annapurna South (7,219 m), Mt.
 Dhaulagiri (8,167 m), Mt.
 Machhapuchhre (6,993 m), Mt.
 Nilgiri (7,061 m), Mt.
 Gangapurna (7,455 m), Mt.
 Hiunchuli (6,441 m), and several other mountains.

 Panoramic Views of Himalayan Mountains

-Annapurna Base Camp Trek 14-days offer you wonderful views of several Himalayan mountains like Annapurna Range (8,091 m), Mt.
+Our 14 days trek in the Annapurna Base camp offers you wonderful and jaw-dropping views of several Himalayan mountains like Annapurna Range (8,091 m), Mt.
 Dhaulagiri (8,167 m), Mt.
 Machhapuchhre (6,993 m), Mt.
 Nilgiri (7,061 m), Mt.
 Hiunchuli (6,441 m), Mt.
 Gangapurna (7,455 m), Tukuche Peak 96,920 m), Varaha Shikhar (7,847 m), etc.

 Explore Culturally Rich Villages

-Stunning Sunrise from Poon Hill View Point
+Stunning Sunrise view from Poon Hill View Point

 Relax in Hot Spring in Jhinu Danda